Hamid Rahmanian: Career

-In 1996, he was the youngest recipient of the National Interest Waiver from the U.S. for his outstanding work as an artist.
 After completing his studies, he was hired by Disney Feature Animation Company as a Look Development Artist where he worked on Tarzan, The Emperor's New Groove, and Dinosaur.
 In 1998, Rahmanian left Disney and established his own production company, Fictionville Studio.
 His first 35 mm short film An I Within (1999), received Kodak's Best Cinematography Award, Best American Short from the Los Angeles International Short Film Festival, and Special Achievement Award from the USA Film Festival.
 He went on to make three documentaries.
 Breaking Bread (2000) and Sir Alfred Of Charles De Gaulle Airport (2001) were well received by the media and worldwide audiences.
 Shahrbanoo (2002) first premiered on PBS station WNET where it received among the highest ratings for an independently produced documentary and has been broadcast on networks around the globe.
 His first feature length fiction film Dame sobh (2005) (Persian: دم صبح, Dam-e Sobh, English title: Day Break) premiered at the Toronto International Film Festival, went on to screen at festivals and theaters all over the world, including the Venice Film Festival and Tribeca Film Festival and won Special Jury Prize at the International Film Festival of Prime in 2006.
 Variety called it, "An impressive debut feature that works like a ticking time bomb".
 The Glass House (2008 film) a feature-length documentary premiered at the Sundance Film Festival and International Documentary Festival in Amsterdam and was the winner of the Organization for Security and Cooperation in Europe's (OSCE) Human Rights Award, among other awards.
 His films have been televised on international networks, including PBS, Sundance Channel, IFC, Channel 4, BBC, DR2, and Al Jazeera.